About the Village

 Business & Growth

 Palatine has developed into a self-sufficient community.
 Not only does the downtown business district continue to flourish in its small town atmosphere, but 30 total shopping areas throughout the community meet every shopping need.
-A total of approximately 800,000 square feet of office space is available in Palatine.
 The creation of a light manufacturing zoning classification has allowed light industry to enter the Village.
-Almost 250 acres are zoned for manufacturing purposes.
-The Village of Palatine is home to the world corporate headquarters of the Square D Corporation, manufacturer of electrical products, and Weber Stephens, manufacturer of barbecue grills.
-A United Parcel Service facility exists on a 48-acre site in northeast Palatine.
+The Village of Palatine is home to the world corporate headquarters of Weber-Stephens, manufacturer of barbecue grills.

 The Village of Palatine is committed to a growth that augments the tax base and ensures a continued high level of services to its residents.
 Over the past few years the Village has experienced an unprecedented amount of building activity, including single-family, multi-family and commercial developments.
 The attractiveness of Palatine can be attributed to the high quality of life that the Village has to offer.
 Palatine has a Village government that meets the needs of the community.